 My interviewee is a supermarket attendant aged 60 years.
-The attendant is in charge of handling customer care related matters.
+The attendant is in charge of handling customer care-related matters.
 The attendant is the only child of his parents.
-The parents brought him up when there was a lot of social, political strife in their country.
+The parents brought him up when there was a lot of social and political strife in their country.
 The effect was the family migrating to a different country while he was only three years of age.
-The results of the conflict had narrowed down to their family where the dad and mum were not on speaking terms.
+The results of the conflict narrowed down to their family, where the dad and mum were not on speaking terms.
 The child, therefore, grew up without an immediate good role model.
-His behavior had to be shaped with the students he interacted with in school.
+His behaviour had to be shaped by the students he interacted with in school.
 Most of these students were of a different religion and race.
-Therefore it took him a lot of time to cope with a number of his traditions being eroded.
+Therefore, it took him a lot of time to cope with the eroded traditions.

 General issues that Julia faces with each employee